St Patrick's Pontifical University, Maynooth: Lay entry

-Separation of NUI Maynooth/Maynooth University
+Separation of NUI Maynooth / Maynooth University

 In 1997 the Universities Act, 1997 was passed by the Oireachtas.
 Chapter IX of the Act provided for the creation of the separate Maynooth University.
 This new university was created from the college's faculties of Arts, Celtic Studies and Philosophy, and Science.

 In 1994, W. J. Smyth had been appointed to the position of Master of St Patrick's College Maynooth (NUI).
 In 1997 this position was converted into President of MU.
 After his 10-year term ended in 2004, he was replaced by John Hughes as president of Maynooth University and a new line of heads for the college.

-Recent years
+Seminary in 21st century

-By 2016, the number of trainees in the college dropped from several hundreds to just 40 to 60.
-In August 2016 in was revealed that, due to frequent use of Grindr by college students, the Archbishop of Dublin Diarmuid Martin had decided to transfer the students from his diocese to the Irish Pontifical College in Rome.
+By 2016, the number of resident seminarians dropped from several hundreds to just 40 to 60.
+In August 2016 it was revealed that, due to frequent use of Grindr by college students, the then Archbishop of Dublin Diarmuid Martin decided to transfer the students from his diocese to the Irish Pontifical College in Rome.
 According to Martin, "there are allegations on different sides", one of which of an "atmosphere that was growing in Maynooth" of a "homosexual, a gay culture, that students have been using an app called Grindr", which "would be fostering promiscuous sexuality, which is certainly not in any way the mature vision of sexuality one would expect a priest to understand".

 Subsequently, the college trustees had ordered a review of the college's policy on social media use.